GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * Converts the Input PCollection<<T>T</T>> into PCollection<<T>Key,Value</T>>.
 Here, Key will be group id (random by default) and Value will be payload.
 * Adaptive throttling will be applied to each group[State cell] accordingly.
 * Pipeline processes each state cell using [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) and [timely](https://beam.apache.org/blog/2017/08/28/timely-processing.html) processing.
 That said each state cell will be processed after reaching a predefined interval of  time.
 A user function clientCall will be applied on a group of elements.
-* clientCall, a user defined function, is invoked.
+* ClientCall, a user defined function, is invoked.
 This function sends PCollection elements to the backend node.
 Based on the response of the clientCall respective counters will get incremented.

 The variables which stores the number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
 This reset speeds up client recovery if server throughput was limited due to limitations on the server side not caused by the client.